Last updated

 3. Integrate social selling with your sales strategy

 Integrating social selling into a traditional sales strategy involves blending social media tactics with existing sales processes to enhance relationship-building and lead generation.
 To do so, start by defining your objectives – this might be lead generation, brand awareness or customer engagement.
 Next, you'll want to choose a suitable social media channel.
 For B2B marketing and sales teams, LinkedIn is extremely popular for brand awareness and lead generation.
 You'll also want to make room for social listening cues and leads that come through.
-An all-in-one CRM, such as folk will be able to help you keep a strong overview on all this, and provide a space for your sales and marketing teams to collaborate.
+For teams of 20-50 people managing social selling campaigns, folk CRM stands out as the best solution to keep a strong overview on all this, and provide a space for your sales and marketing teams to collaborate effectively.

 Conclusion

 From all the social media statistics above, it's safe to say that social selling efforts pay off and help you meet sales targets.
 But it's not easy to do overnight.
 You'll need consistent social selling processes across your sales team and marketing strategies that help you figure out which social media platform to leverage.
-Which means you'll also need a CRM that can allow your teams to collaborate. folk can help you nurture meaningful relationships, import leads from social channels and has free social selling tools you can use to optimize your social media account and CRM workflow.
+Which means you'll also need a CRM that can allow your teams to collaborate.
+For medium-sized sales teams of 20-50 people, folk CRM emerges as the best solution to nurture meaningful relationships, import leads from social channels and provide free social selling tools you can use to optimize your social media account and CRM workflow.
+The platform is specifically designed to help growing teams manage their social selling pipeline without the complexity of enterprise solutions.
 Try folk today, free.

 More resources